 In 2016 Jenkins wrote an adaptation of James Baldwin’s novel If Beale Street Could Talk; however, it never went into production.
 He then co-wrote the screenplay for his second film, Moonlight with playwright Tarell Alvin McCraney.
 Moonlight was a coming-of-age story of a gay Florida youth who, over the course of 16 years, discovers “the nature and meaning of manhood.”
 After a troubled childhood, where he is neglected and mistreated by a drug addicted mother, he becomes a brooding teenager, confused about his sexuality.
 Finally, as a young adult he understands and accepts himself.

 Jenkins’ next film, If Beale Street Could Talk, (2019) like Moonlight garnered considerable praise, winning the 2018 Independent Spirit Award for Best Film and Best Director; and a nomination for Best Adapted Screenplay at the 89th Academy Awards.
 A love story, the film, based on James Baldwin’s novel, was a dream come true for Jenkins, who worked with the Baldwin Estate.
 Regina King won Best Supporting Actress for her role as Sharon Rivers.

-Barry Jenkins is in a relationship with fellow director, Lulu Wang.
+Barry Jenkins, a member of Alpha Phi Alpha Fraternity, is in a relationship with fellow director, Lulu Wang.